 If we use Brazil as an example, you can see that they have an average of 58.6% possession in the 2018 World Cup table and that they also recorded an average of 8.2 corners per 2018 World Cup match.

-If you compare this to a team such as Sweden with an average of 37.6% possession you’ll find that they recorded fewer corners, in this instance an average of 3.2.
+If you compare this to Sweden with an average of 37.6% possession you’ll find that they recorded fewer corners, an average of 3.2.

 This supports the basic premise that more possession results in more corners and vice versa.

 A good indicator of offensive dominance is a team that takes a lot of shots.
 Shots naturally flow from possession and contribute to corners, since they will often be deflected or saved and result in a corner.
 Germany’s 24 shots per match correlate with more possession and average corners.

 When comparing these points in the table below, the connection between possession, shots, and corners is obvious.

 - Good odds.

 - Longstanding trusted operator.